markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 On the downside,

 - filter methods look at one feature at the time so they do not capture feature redundancy or feature interaction.

-And at the end of the day they tend to provide the lowest model performance.
+- And at the end of the day they tend to provide the lowest model performance.

+### Wrapper methods

 Let's move on to wrapper methods.

-Wrapper methods do take the algorithm we intend to build into account when selecting the features and
+- Wrapper methods do take the algorithm we intend to build into account when selecting the features and

 they do not evaluate one feature at the time they rather evaluate a group of features wrapper methods